Contents of this post

 - Difficulty to recall or remember

-Situational Cognitive or Learning Disabilities
+Situational Cognitive Disabilities

-Examples –
+Examples include:

 - Difficulty in focusing due to a headache.